 for WFC2.
 The geometric distortion map for WFC1 and WFC2 is illustrated in Figure 10.127

 .
 A vector diagram shows the contribution of the non-linear part of a quadratic fit only.
-The size of the residuals are scaled by a factor of 5 relative to the sky coordinates and could reach the residuals at about 4.1 arcseconds or 82 ACS/WFC pixels.
 At the center of chip WFC1, the scale in the X direction is 0.0493 arcseconds per pixel, and 0.0486 arcseconds per pixel in the Y direction.
 In the case of WFC2, the scale is 0.0498 arcseconds per pixel in the X direction, and 0.0503 arcseconds per pixel in the Y direction.
 Between the corner of WFC nearest to the V1 axis and the diagonally opposite corner, the scale increases by 10%.
 Therefore, WFC1 forms a slightly distorted rectangle 201 by 100 arcseconds in size, while WFC2 is 203 by 103 arcseconds.
 There is a 2.5 arcsecond gap between the two chips.
+See the SIAF website

 The High Resolution Channel has its edges aligned approximately along the V2 and V3 axes.
 In this case, the center of the aperture lies on a line passing through the V2-V3 origin and making an angle of 22°